Housing Assistance Options Policy

 - Social housing.

-This policy applies to clients applying for various forms of housing assistance, with the exception of supported and crisis accommodation, and affordable housing.
+This policy applies to clients applying for various types of housing assistance, with the exception of supported and crisis accommodation and affordable housing.

 3. Policy statement

 The social housing sector provides housing assistance in NSW under Housing Pathways.
-This means that clients can apply for housing assistance online, by phone on 1800 422 322 or by accessing their local FACS office or participating community housing providers.
+This means that clients can apply for housing assistance online, by phone on 1800 422 322 or by accessing their local Department of Family and Community Services (FACS) Housing office or office of a participating community housing provider (CHP).

-Participating providers are responsible for responding to the range of client needs.
-Where a social housing provider does not deliver a specific housing service, the provider will facilitate the client’s access to another provider for the service required.
+Social housing providers (FACS and CHPs) participating in Housing Pathways are responsible for responding to a range of client needs.
+Where a social housing provider does not deliver a specific housing product or service, the provider will facilitate the client’s access to another provider as required.

-Clients cannot apply for the following forms of assistance through Housing Pathways.
-These include:
+Clients cannot apply for the following forms of assistance through Housing Pathways:

 - shorter-term social housing, including crisis accommodation and transitional housing